Lichtzoekers

 Rage, rage

-Awkward postures, precarious positions, and the fear of falling.
+Difficult poses, precarious positions, and the fear of falling.
 Yet they seem to climb, searching for light and a view.
-Dreaming of what lies beyond the blind wall or the high rooftop.
-It is the dream of a wondrous horizon, knowing that place may not truly exist.
+Dreaming of what lies beyond the blind wall or high rooftop.
+Longing for an elusive horizon.

 A rebellion too, against the dark shadow of our time.
 To put it in the words of the poet Dylan Thomas: "Do not go gentle into that good night.
 Rage, rage against the dying of the light.